syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Axis.md

 * [`LabelContent`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis+ChartAxisLabel~LabelContent.html) - used to get or set the content of label
 * [`Position`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis+ChartAxisLabel~Position.html) - used to get or set the position of the label
 * [`LabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis+ChartAxisLabel~LabelStyle.html) - Used to customize the appearance of axis labels based on condition.
 The properties listed in [`Label customization`](https://help.syncfusion.com/xamarin-ios/sfchart/axis#label-customization) can be customized using LabelStyle property.
+* [`IsVisible`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis+ChartAxisLabel~IsVisible.html) - Used to customize the visibility of axis labels.
+By default IsVisible property is true.

+## Delegate

+We need to implement delegate to deal with the axis range.
+In order to do this, you need to adopt the [`SFChartDelegate`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate.html) protocol through the class extension as shown below.

+{% highlight c# %}

+public override void ViewDidLoad ()
+{
+    chart.Delegate = new ChartDelegate ();
+}

+public class ChartDelegate : SFChartDelegate
+{
+      public override void DidActualRangeChange(SFChart chart, SFAxis axis, SFAxisRangeInfo info) {

+      }
+}

+{% endhighlight %}

+**DidActualRangeChange**

+The  [`DidActualRangeChange`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate~DidActualRangeChange.html) delegate is called when the actual range of axis changing, the argument includes [`SFAxisRangeInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxisRangeInfo.html) the  which is used to get the range from the axis.
+The argument contains the following information.

+* [`ActualMinimum`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxisRangeInfo~ActualMinimum.html) - used to get or set the actual minimum value of the axis.
+* [`ActualMaximum`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxisRangeInfo~ActualMaximum.html) - used to get or set the actual maximum value of the axis.
+* [`VisibleMinimum`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxisRangeInfo~VisibleMinimum.html) - used to get or set the visible minimum value of the axis.
+* [`VisibleMaximum`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxisRangeInfo~VisibleMaximum.html) - used to get or set the visible maximum value of the axis.